 The information in this PDS may change over time.
-We may update this information where this does not involve a material adverse change and make it available to you, where permitted by law, via the Fund's webpage.
+We may update this information where this does not involve a material adverse change and make it available to you, where permitted by law, at www.spheria.com.au.
 You can also obtain updated information by contacting us.
 A paper copy of any updated information is available free on request.
-By acquiring a unit, you agree to receive certain communication and disclosures in relation to the Fund and units in digital form.
+If a change is considered materially adverse, we will issue a supplementary PDS.
+By making an application to acquire a unit, you agree to receive certain communications and disclosures in relation to the Fund and units in digital form.